1150 Boston Neck Road

 - Friendships, Life Skills and Community

 At Quest Montessori School classrooms consist of cross-age, cross-grade groupings in three-year developmental cycles.
+Children as early as 18 months to age 3 begin in our Toddler Program.
 The early childhood program is called the Children’s House and is a group of 3 to 6 year olds that includes the Kindergarten.
 Lower Elementary of 6-9 year olds is the mixture of conventional 1st, 2nd and 3rd grades.
 The Upper Elementary, 9-12 year olds, is the equivalent of 4th, 5th and 6th grades.
 Our Adolescent Program currently has 7th and 8th years, but will eventually grow to include 12-15 year olds who leave the school at the end of 9th grade.

 In these groupings children internalize what they have learned by teaching the younger children and by being mentors and role models.
 The children are encouraged to show mutual respect and empathy for others by working together towards common goals.
 This is the spirit of the community.
 The mixed age community creates conditions that foster individual differences as strengths, and promotes groupings of mixed abilities.
 The collaborative learning process facilitates the development of social skills as a response to informal group interactions, rather than through direct teaching intervention.